 - Undecylenic Acid

-If you’d like to know more about these ingredients go to “What Chemical Ingredients Are in Flea Products?“
+If you’d like to know more about these ingredients go to “What Chemical Ingredients Are in Flea Treatments?“

-Flea and tick sprays have insecticides and are used to help get rid of fleas and prevent their return.
+Flea and tick sprays have insecticides that help get rid of fleas and prevent their return.

-They’re used now more in the home rather than directly on your cat.
+They’re best use is on surfaces in the home rather than directly on your cat.

 This is because most kill only adult fleas and get your cat mad and wet.